Providence Pass Provides Art Therapy

 Further, supervised Art Therapy has been shown as helpful with individuals with Schizophrenia and Dissociative Identity Disorder.

-Those teens involved in Art Therapy’s interactive treatment will find they have to commit to the sessions to most fully experience the therapeutic benefits of the approach.
+Those teens involved in Art Therapy’s interactive help will find they have to commit to the sessions to most fully experience the therapeutic benefits of the approach.
 The effort is worthwhile.
 And the Art Therapist will prove to be a very helpful and knowledgeable friend.